ansys/pystk/doc/source/api/ansys/stk/core/graphics/ProjectionRasterStreamPluginActivator.rst

 ProjectionRasterStreamPluginActivator
 =====================================

-.. py:class:: ProjectionRasterStreamPluginActivator
+.. py:class:: ansys.stk.core.graphics.ProjectionRasterStreamPluginActivator

-   Bases: py:obj:`~IProjectionRasterStreamPluginActivator`
+   Bases: py:obj:`~ansys.stk.core.graphics.IProjectionRasterStreamPluginActivator`

    The Activator class provides methods to load COM plugins that implement projection and raster streaming.
 For more information about the projection and raster plugins, see the STK Programming Interface.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ProjectionRasterStreamPluginActivator

 Overview
 --------